-All students are expected to participate in class, meaning you must come prepared and be ready to discuss all relevant materials.
-Further, at the end of most classes there will be a short poll on Zoom that will ask simple questions for attendance and participation credit.
+All students are expected to attend the entire class.
+This means you must be on Zoom with your camera on from 12:00 noon CST until I dismiss the class.
+Students are also expected to participate in class, meaning you must come prepared and be ready to discuss all relevant materials.
+Further, at some point during most classes, there will be a poll or polls that will count towards your attendance and participation grade.
 Please sign into Zoom with your full name to ensure you receive credit.